jbisits/QGTracerAdvection/README.md

 * a Guassian "strip"

 Both can be moved to different locations on the grid by altering the mean and the concentration about the mean is changed by altering the variance.
+The same initial condition is set in both layers then the problem is stepped forward and the tracer is advected.
+The output is then a series of plots showing the tracer advection.

 ## Using the module